leo-bauer/personal_website2/research.md

 ### Manuscripts under Review

+1. "Where Do Mediators Try to Prevent Civil War?"
+With David Cunningham, Megan Lloyd and Sloan Lansdale.
+2025.
+Revise and resubmit at *Journal of Peace Research*.

-1. "The Nonviolent Legacies of Rebel Group Origins."
+2. "The Nonviolent Legacies of Rebel Group Origins."
 With Kathleen Gallagher Cunningham.
 2025.
 Revise and resubmit at *Journal of Peace Research*.

-2. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
+3. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
 With Juan David Gelvez.
-2025.
-Under review.

-3. "Where Do Mediators Try to Prevent Civil War?"
-With David Cunningham, Megan Lloyd and Sloan Lansdale.
 2025.
 Under review.

 ### Works in Progress